gradikay/Gradi-Project/README.md

 `2.
 Zonimoold` - Here you can see my old Animal Database project [See Animal Database for Updates]

 `3.
 Animal Database` - Here you can see my project about an animal database.

+`3.
+Resposive CSS3` - Here you can see a project built with `CSS3 FLEXBOX` https://gradikay.github.io/Learning-Resposive-css/.

 ```sh
 # UPDATE AS OF 10/29/2019